 Not really a mod specific to boondocking but, hey, if you’re going to boondock you might as well be comfortable doing it, right?
 As you know most of the mattresses that you find in today’s RVs are total crap.
 Such was the case with the mattress that came in my truck camper.
 After researching numerous options, I chose to go with an 8-inch thick Sleep Science Memory Foam Mattress by South Bay International.
 The difference between the OEM mattress and the Sleep Science mattress is like night and day.
 In fact, the memory foam mattress is so comfortable that my wife and I actually look forward to sleeping in our camper now.
 Can you say that about the mattress in your RV now?
 If you can’t, then you need to make a change.

-Those are my top five boondocking mods.
+Those are Truck Camper Adventure’s Top 5 Boondocking Mods.
 Agree with the list or disagree?
 I’d be interested to get your thoughts here in the comments section.